Wrench36/RcWingGenerator/README.md

 - Load Setup: Loads a json file (currently partially implemented)
 - Export G-code: Export a 3D printable G-code file
 - Export X-mirrored: Exports a G-code file with X axis mirrored, for printing starboard wings.

+Design note:
+- Use Spar placement option Chord mm if printing a wing in multiple files to be sure spar pockets will line up.
+The entered value should be the measurement from the leading edge to the center of the pocket from the end ofthe previous section.

+Todo:
+- Finish load from json action
+- automatic section splitting for Z height max
+- General debug and updates from feedback